Verdugo Mountains Retreat: A Nature Inspired Home among the Trees

 Butterfly decals on a window looking out at a garden, providing ample natural light to the space

-A child with hypo sensitivity (sensory avoiders) can frequently only see the outlines of objects, cannot visually perceive the texture or weight of objects, and often loves bright colors and sunlight.(7) Some design practices suggested in "Designing for Autism Spectrum Disorders" concerning space planning for sensory avoiders include considering the use of contrasting colors to increase visibility.
+A child with hypo-sensitivity (sensory seekers) can frequently only see the outlines of objects, cannot visually perceive the texture or weight of objects, and often loves bright colors and sunlight.(7) Some design practices suggested in "Designing for Autism Spectrum Disorders" concerning space planning for sensory seekers include considering the use of contrasting colors to increase visibility.
 For example, painting walls in different colors can help the individual distinguish the room's corners.
 Walls can also be a different/contrasting color than the furniture, etc., to help the child to see them in space.
 Painting borders around a door a different color from the walls can also help distinguish doorways and improve wayfinding.
-Lighting systems that incorporate different/changing colors and the quality of light selected can benefit individuals with photosensitivity.
-Consider the impacts of LED or fluorescent light and utilize indirect light within the space.
-Window coverings or window films can help to regulate light effectively and create a calming space.

-A stuffed toy sitting on a series of pillows made from different textured fabrics.
+Autistic child bedroom design featuring a stuffed toy sitting on a series of pillows made from different textured fabrics.

-Engaging in "hands-on" work is also important for sensory avoiders because it provides tactile connections and positive sensory feedback, helping individuals develop a deeper connection to what is happening in the environment around them.
+Engaging in "hands-on" work is also important for sensory seekers because it provides tactile connections and positive sensory feedback, helping individuals develop a deeper connection to what is happening in the environment around them.
 Furniture with different textures can provide tactile sensory satisfaction, as do soft environments.
 Factor in furniture and finishes that are durable and easy to clean.
 Weighted blankets can aid in creating a calming experience and be custom designed in natural and organic materials.

 It is also important to consider the acoustic qualities of a space when designing for children on the autistic spectrum.
 Think about using soft materials that absorb noise in an area designed for children with hypo-sensitivity.
 Soundproofing and avoiding hard surfaces on walls, floors, and ceilings can reduce noise and reverberation.
 Acoustic wall tiles could also be helpful.